 Since flag desecration is such a broad crime, the most effective way to fight allegations of it turns wholly on the facts of the case.
 The following are potential defenses to defiling a flag in Nevada:

 - First Amendment/ freedom of speech: The U.S. Supreme Court ruled in Texas v.
 Johnson in 1989 that the First Amendment renders it unconstitutional for a government to prohibit flag desecration.
 Therefore a defense attorney would try to show that the defendant’s use of the flag fell safely within the bounds of protected free speech.

 - Police misconduct: Sometimes the judge will throw out a case based purely on a procedural mistake the police made during the investigation.
-For example, if law enforcement may have conducted a search without a search warrant in Nevada to find a defiled flag, the defense attorney can petition to judge to throw out all the evidence obtained from that search including the flag.
+For example, if law enforcement may have conducted a search without a search warrant to find a defiled flag, the defense attorney can petition to judge to throw out all the evidence obtained from that search including the flag.
 If the judge agrees, the D.A. may then drop the case for lack of proof.

 - Insufficient evidence: No judge or jury may convict a defendant of flag desecration unless they believe the prosecutors proved the defendant’s guilt beyond a reasonable doubt.
 This is an extremely high standard that may be very hard to meet.
 If a defense attorney can convince the judge or jury that the state’s evidence is too unreliable or holey to eliminate reasonable doubt, the defendant should be acquitted.